 We watch Wokingham town centre stores and restaurants for such special deals, putting an alert up on Twitter.com/inwokingham when we get news of any, if you spot one we miss, send us a tweet and we will retweet it.

-Some History of this guide: Eating.inWokingham evolved from a printed directory produced and distributed in the 1990'ies and focusing on real ale and real good food, we had a principle to include all venues in the town, rather than list only those places that advertise.
-At that time the changes were coming so thick and fast that the printing schedule just couldn't keep up.
-We added the web version as the Internet became a common source of news and information.
-We now present just the web version styled to help you search online or print out as a pocket guide.
-Our latest style changes reflect the needs of the mobile visitor.
-Bandwidth lighter pages are delivered to those visiting from known mobile browsers.
-We continue to improve the site, suggestions are always welcome.
-We are looking at providing a dedicated mobile version for 2014.
-Send us feedback via Twitter or our contact form.
+Some History of this guide: Eating.inWokingham evolved from a printed directory produced and distributed in the early 1990's focusing on real ale and real good food, we started with the principle to include all venues in the town, rather than list only those places that advertised or sponsored the print.
+Then changes started coming so thick and fast that the printing schedule just could not keep up.
+We added the web version as the Internet became a popular source of news and information.
+We now maintain only the web version.
+It is styled to help you search online or print out as a pocket guide.
+Our latest style changes are aimed at the mobile visitor, presenting a responsive design that is hopefully easy to read on the smallest screens.

 Wokingham shopping is shopping on a boutique level, we do have some supermarkets (Waitrose and Marks & Spencer in the town, Tesco and Sainsbury’s outside), but when it comes to those little luxuries that make life special, Wokingham has many treats available.
-Nail bars, spa & relaxing, meeting up and leisure in Wokingham has become a wealth of choices over the past 25 years.
-Previously known as having the most pubs per head of population, Wokingham has evolved as the population of Southern England has changed in make-up and attitude.
-The style of Wokingham is a contrast to Reading & Bracknell town centres, and complimentary in many ways.
+Nail bars, spas & relaxing, meeting up and leisure in Wokingham has become a wealth of choices over the past 25 years.

-in, host your party, enjoy a great lunch or night out in and around
+On the other pages we list the places to chill-out, be pampered in, host your party, enjoy a great lunch or night out in and around Wokingham.

 We continue with our research into the hospitality of Wokingham, we will note the highlights as we find them.
 We have no affiliation with any of the places listed and aim to list all those in and around the town centre,as well as some a little further out.

-We are, however, very pleased to be associated with Amazon who will highlight selected products within the guide.
+We are, however, very pleased to help Amazon highlight selected products within the guide, and provide you with links to items to may be of special interest to those in Wokingham.
 Although so well known, Amazon.co.uk is a regular innovator and now offers a wider range of products with short delivery times and easy ordering.
-Check the terms for the relevant advertisers for details of how they use any information you provide.
+Will Wokingham be the first place for the Amazon Drone Delivery service?

 Eating out of a newspaper used to be the stock in trade of the Fish & Chip business, but look out for the discount promotions that run in several national newspapers over the year, some require vouchers, but these are often available for printing off via the web, others will just require you to quote the publication.

-listed pubs and eateries to help you appreciate Wokingham's choice of over 65 eateries and drinkeries.
+Our new format hightlight’s the listed pubs and eateries to help you appreciate Wokingham's choice of over 65 eateries and drinkeries.

 Do you have a problem choosing a gift for a family member or friend?
 They probably have everything they want, but you do not want to sent a gift certificate or voucher.
 Well I have the same problem and I recalled that Amazon offer a Wishlist service.
 So I suggested that my brother, who already uses Amazon, update his wishlist.
-Then I logged in and selected some items up to my budget, in fact I got extra because they were offering a free shipping deal and by adding one extra small item I was able to take advantage of the free shipping and give a bonus present for no extra., what a deal!
+Then I logged in and selected some items up to my budget, in fact I got extra because they were offering a free shipping deal and by adding one extra small item I was able to take advantage of the free shipping and give a bonus present for no extra, a real deal!

 It can be helpful to visit the manufactures or other review web-sites for the nitty-gritty lowdown on some products, especially it you are the first the review the item, but many times there is a raft of opinions on the product or gift already up on the Amazon site.
 I am selecting some items and providing direct links from this site to help you out.

 We always enjoyed the story of a visitor to Wokingham who was advised by her language teacher to visit some pubs in town to find out how to use the English language in the real world.
-She met a group of regular drinkers and they have been friends ever since.
+She met a group of regular drinkers, a new partner and long time friends.
 She decided to settle in Wokingham permanently as a result.